-The Select and Flash buttons associated with fader handles, and the macro/executor buttons are configurable and you can use them in various ways.
+The blue and grey buttons associated with fader handles, and the macro/executor buttons are configurable and you can use them in various ways.

-The console allows you to change the function of the Select and Flash panel buttons (and the black buttons on Sapphire Touch).
+The console allows you to change the function of the blue select and grey flash panel buttons (and the black buttons on Sapphire Touch).
 You can also change the way some of the touch keys work.
 You can save your settings as a Key Profile.
 Different profiles can be selected for different users or to enhance the operation of the console for a particular use.

 Real Time mode is useful when you are using a macro to reproduce a lighting effect, for example a sequence of flash buttons.
 Full Speed mode is more useful for admin tasks such as changing console mode.

-Macros can be stored in most workspace windows, on the dedicated Macro/executor buttons and on the handle buttons.
-There is also a dedicated Macro button window which can be shown in the workspace.
-The macro/executor/workspace button legends are shown in the Static Playbacks workspace window.
-The 10 Macro buttons on the Tiger Touch 1 correspond to the first 10 macros in the Macros window.
+Macros can be stored in the dedicated buttons on the top right of the panel, on the grey handle buttons, and in the Macro button window which can be shown in the workspace.
+The top right panel macro buttons correspond to the first 20 macros in the window (10 on Tiger Touch).

 The Arena also has two additional Macro buttons on the bottom left corner of the console.